luisqtr/intro-vr-dev/README.md

 The project is the designed for the workshop *"Building VR apps with Unity"* for the [Master's Programme in Design for Creative and Immersive Technology][SDKIO] at the [Department of Computer and Systems Sciences][DSV] at Stockholm University, Sweden.

 This project is tested using:
-- Unity v2020.3.26f1 (with Android modules)
+- Unity v2021.3.16f1 (with Android modules)
-- XR Plugin Management v4.2.1
+- XR Plugin Management v4.3.1
-- OpenXR Plugin v1.3.1
+- OpenXR Plugin v1.5.3
-- XR Interaction Toolkit v2.0.0-pre.6
+- XR Interaction Toolkit v2.0.4
-- Oculus Quest (via Link and standalone)
+- Meta Quest (via Link and standalone)

 The project is cross-platform and utilizes OpenXR instead of proprietary XR APIs from headset manufacturers.
 Moreover, it contains the main XR interactions (locomotion, object manipulation, UI canvas) but does not show specific hand-held controllers.
 The specific 3D models for the left and right controllers can be added in the hierarchy under the respective `XR Origin/Camera Offset/#Hand Controller/`.